bens-schreiber/wsu-2022-notes/cpt_s121/week_9/battleship/README.md

 # BattleShip by Benjamin Schreiber
-Modify certain values of the game in utils.h
+Certain constants are modifiable in utils.h and game/ship/battleship_struct.h